Head of Faculty Miss S Dhami, The Green School for Boys

 You will study the Edexcel A-level Economics specification covering Markets and Market Failure, National and International Economy as well as Economic Principles and Issues.

-The specification covers the major economic issues impacting on the UK, Europe and the world economy today.
-We study a wide range of concepts which are applied in a variety of contexts—the individual consumer, individual businesses and then to the national and international economies.
+The specification covers the major economic issues impacting the UK, Europe and the world economy today.
+We study a wide range of concepts which are applied in a variety of contexts—the individual consumer, individual businesses and then the national and international economies.

 You will develop:

 Skills as an independent learner, critical thinker and decision-maker.
 You will learn to think like an economist and will develop the skills of analysis, evaluation and quantitative methods.

 - Theme 1: Introduction to Markets and Market Failure (Year 12 )

 - Theme 2: The UK Economy – Performance and Policies (Year 12)